elastisys/compliantkubernetes/docs/user-guide/prepare.md

 !!! elastisys "For Elastisys Managed Services Customers"

-    You can order Managed Compliant Kubernetes by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/).
+    You can order Managed Welkin by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/).
 Here are the highlights:

     * **Infrastructure provider**: You choose it, among the Elastisys Partners.
     * **Business Continuity**: Kubernetes Cluster always feature 3 control plane Nodes.